Career of Cristiano Ronaldo: 2003–2007: Development and breakthrough

+Ronaldo's move to Manchester United was completed on 12 August 2003, too late for the 2003 FA Community Shield match but in time for United's game against the Bolton Wanderers on the opening day of the 2003–04 season.
+He was the first Portuguese player to sign for the club.
+His transfer fee made him, at the time, the most expensive teenager in English football history.
+Although he requested the number 28, his number at Sporting, he received the squad number 7 shirt, which had previously been worn by the United players George Best, Eric Cantona and David Beckham.
+Wearing the number 7 became a source of motivation for Ronaldo.
+He would later describe Ferguson as his "father in sport" and "one of the most important and influential factors" in his career.

-Ronaldo made his debut as a substitute in a 4–0 home win over Bolton Wanderers in the Premier League on 16 August 2003, and received a standing ovation when he came on for Nicky Butt.
+Ronaldo made his debut as a substitute in a 4–0 win over Bolton in the Premier League on 16 August 2003, and received a standing ovation when he came on for Nicky Butt.
 His performance earned praise from Best, who hailed it as "undoubtedly the most exciting debut" he had ever seen.
 Ronaldo scored his first goal for Manchester United with a free-kick in a 3–0 win over Portsmouth on 1 November.
-Three more league goals followed in the second half of the campaign, the last of which came against Aston Villa on the final day of the season, a match in which he also received the first red card of his career.
-Ronaldo ended his first season in English football by scoring the opening goal in United's 3–0 win over Millwall in the 2004 FA Cup Final, earning his first trophy.
+Three more league goals followed in the second half of the season.
+On the final day of the campaign, Ronaldo received the first red card of his career while playing against Aston Villa.
+Ronaldo ended his first season in England by scoring a goal in United's 3–0 win over Millwall in the 2004 FA Cup Final, which earned him his first trophy.
 BBC pundit Alan Hansen described him as the star of the final.
-The British press had been critical of Ronaldo during the season for his "elaborate" step-overs in trying to beat opponents, but teammate Gary Neville said he was "not a show pony, but the real thing", and predicted he would become a world-class player.

-"He has got the tricks and party pieces, we know that, but they're not much good unless there is something at the end of it all.
-We still have to remember, of course, that the lad is only 19 years of age.
-Considering that, you have to say he has got massive talent.
-His feet are mesmerising at times, and if he can couple that with some consistently good crossing, the future looks frightening."

-— —Former BBC pundit Alan Hansen commenting on Ronaldo after his first season.